Alisa Marić: World championship

-In 1990, Alisa Marić won the Candidates Tournament for the Women's World Chess Championship in Borzhomi, Georgia, USSR (together with Xie Jun).
+In 1990, Alisa Marić won the Candidates Tournament for the Women's World Chess Championship in Borjomi, Georgia, USSR (together with Xie Jun).
 In 1991, Alisa Marić and Xie Jun played the final challenger match in two parts; first in Belgrade, Yugoslavia, second in Beijing, China.
 Chinese Xie Jun won 4,5:2,5 and later that year became the Women's World Chess Champion by defeating Maya Chiburdanidze of USSR.

-In 1992, Alisa Marić shared 4-5. place at Candidates Tournament in Shanghai, China.
-In 1994, she tied for 4-5. place at the Candidates Tournament in Tilburg, Nederlands.
-In 1997, she shared 5-7.place at the Candidates Tournament in Groningen, Nederlands.
+In 1992, Alisa Marić shared 4–5. place at Candidates Tournament in Shanghai, China.
+In 1994, she tied for 4–5. place at the Candidates Tournament in Tilburg, Nederlands.
+In 1997, she shared 5–7.place at the Candidates Tournament in Groningen, Nederlands.
 Starting from the year 2000, the FIDE World Chess Championship is based on a knock-out format.
 In New Delhi, India 2000, Alisa Marić played the semifinal match against Chinese Qin Kanying.
 In Moscow, Russia 2001, she played 3rd round against Chinese Zhu Chen, who then became Women's World chess champion.
 These results were achieved in six consecutive World championship cycles.